AbdallahRdf/MediFlow/README.md

 1. Start Apache Tomcat server.
 2. Access the application through your web browser.
-3. Log in using the provided credentials for either the admin.
+3. Log in using the provided credentials for the admin.
-4. If you want to log in as secretary, create an account for it as the admin first.
+4. If you want to log in as secretary, create an account for it as the admin first, after creating a secretary account, his username is "firstname@lastname" and the password is his "cin".
 5. Begin managing appointments, patients, doctors, and secretaries as per your role permissions.